 - 1. Select the camera channel to configure. - 2.
-Check Enable to enable the Fixed Region function.

-- 3. Select a stream type.
-You can set the ROI function for main stream or sub-stream. - 4.
+Check Enable to enable the Fixed Region function. - 3.
+Select a stream type from the dropdown list. - 4.
 Click Draw Area and then drag the mouse to draw a red frame in the live view image.
 You can click Clear to clear it.

-The number of areas supported in ROI function varies depending on different speed dome models
+The number of areas supported in ROI function varies depending different camera models

-- 5. Select the Region No. from the drop-down list. - 6.
-Adjust the ROI level from 1 to 8.
-The higher the value, the better image quality in the red frame - 7.
-Input a Region Name.
+- 5. Select the Region No. from the dropdown list. - 6.
+Adjust the ROI level from 1 to 6.
+The higher the value, the better image quality in the red frame. - 7.
+Enter a Region Name. - 8.
+Click to save the settings.

-6.2.4 Configuring Info. on Stream
+6.2.4 Display Info. on Stream